 This was just the information Samuel Heath needed to recruit additional skilled machine setters on the shop floor to reduce setup times and get the CNC lathes running at an improved level of utilisation.
 As a result, Samuel Heath has a growing workforce that is achieving elevated productivity across their machines and has welcomed new skills onto the shop floor through their recent hires.

 “We hear so much in the media about digitalisation leading to job losses in manufacturing,” says FourJaw CEO Chris Iveson.
-“But we are finding our technology identifies problems that can only be solved by creating new jobs and new skills.
+“But we are finding our machine monitoring software identifies problems that can only be solved by creating new jobs and new skills.
 It is all about getting the most out of your machines by maximising machine utilisation.
 To do that you need smart machine monitoring and smart people to run with it.”